 from beneath their house's darkness."

-vedá vesaer eseire mlo feilán kedá k'.
+Asha'ille (Elliott Lash's): vedá vesaer eseire mlo feilán kedá k'.

-popale kolu."
+Kamakawi (Mine): popale kolu."

 I believe this is the first case of embedded possesion: their house's darkness.
-Their house would be mlecim feilán; their darkness would be mlecim eseire; the house's darkness would be mlo feilán eseire.
+Their house would be mlecîm feilán; their darkness would be mlecîm eseire; the house's darkness would be mlo feilán eseire.
 I had no documented case of combining possessives, so Elliott's way of handling it makes perfect sense.

 But I think I'll coin a new way of doing things, in this case.
-A cumbersome but grammatical way of getting the point across will be mlecim feilán, mlo feilán eseire, literally their house, the house's darkness.
-The more fluent, "normal" phrasing will be mlecim feilán, mlunsa eseire, literally their house, its darkness.
+A cumbersome but grammatical way of getting the point across will be mlecîm feilán, mlo feilán eseire, literally their house, the house's darkness.
+The more fluent, "normal" phrasing will be mlecîm feilán, mlunsa eseire, literally their house, its darkness.
 The ability for alun- words to be combined with the ml-ml is new to Asha'ille grammar.

 Glossary